TheBestTvarynka/Dataans/README.md

 ## Installation

 You can download the app installer here: https://github.com/TheBestTvarynka/Dataans/releases.
-Or alternatively you can build the app from source code:
+Or alternatively you can build the app from source code: https://github.com/TheBestTvarynka/Dataans/tree/main/dataans#installation

 ## Contributing

 Feel free to contribute.
 Contributions are very welcome :blush:.

-If you want to implement a missing/wanting feature or fix a bug, then create an issue/discussion and we'll guide you.
-We'll help you set up the environment, explain needed parts of the code, discuss implementation, and review the code.

-If you don't know what to implement, then you can browse [existing issues](https://github.com/TheBestTvarynka/Dataans/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen) or ask for help in [the discussions](https://github.com/TheBestTvarynka/Dataans/discussions).
-We always have something to do :stuck_out_tongue_winking_eye:.
+Read more in the [`CONTRIBUTING.md`](/doc/CONTRIBUTING.md) document.

 ## Meta